Our Location / Getting Around

 Our house is about half a mile from the A31 which takes you into Southampton or to Bournemouth / Poole (with popular sandy beaches and cinemas/ theatres).
 From the centre of Ringwood it is easy to access the main cities in the area by bus and it takes about half an hour by car to get to Salisbury, Bournemouth or Southampton.
 It takes about 30 minutes to walk into Ringwood from Fernwood, alternatively buses leave every 20 minutes from the bottom of the hill.

 The town’s Visitor Information Centre is located off the main car park and can provide you with details of many areas nearby that can be explored on foot, bicycle or horseback as well as information about nearby attractions.
-There is even an open topped hop on / hop off bus that travels around the New Forest villages.
+There is even an open topped hop on / hop off bus that travels around the New Forest villages for two months in the summer.

 With only five minutes in the car you are able to walk in the New Forest.
 Bikes can be hired from several local places such as Moors Valley Country park, or the villages such as Burley and Brockenhurst (worth stopping for a cream tea too!).